LiaScript/docs/README.md

 <script>@input</script>

+    --{{1}}--
 However, there are some results that are treated differently.
 These are strings that start with `"LIA: "`.
-The string `"LIA: stop"` for example, is used to tell the system to simply stop the execution, there will be no further output.
+For example, the string `"LIA: stop"` is used to tell the system to simply stop the execution; there will be no further output.
-In this case, you can used `console.log` to print the result to the terminal.
+In this case, you can use `console.log` to print the result to the terminal.

+      {{1}}
 ``` js
 33*33